RezaSoleymani2003/Attendance-Vision/README.md

 I trained it for **10 epochs** and train data of **902** checkbox images and test data of **181** images.

 I experimented with different architecrures and traind data, this was my best result.
-I saved it as final_model.h5.
-The were some other good models that I saved on the project folder.
+I saved it as **the_last_model.h5**.
+The were some other good models that I also saved on the project folder.

 ## Accuracy And Generalization
 Although the model shows signs of overfitting, it still performs well in real use cases.
 This is largely because both the training data and real-world input follow the same consistent format.
 The model is designed for this specific task.
 So in general ot works good in this problem.